How To Argue Like A Christian

 Argument.

 Say or write that word, and it brings up a certain image.
-Usually one of discourse, shouting, fist shaking, and name calling.
+Usually one of discourse, shouting, fist-shaking, and name-calling.
 It draws a picture that many would paint as being hypocritical to what Christianity teaches.
-In today’s divisive political interactions, all people seem to be able to do is resort to yelling and name calling.
-But, if someone says something we disagree with, how are we supposed to handle the disagreement?
+If someone says something we disagree with, how are we supposed to handle the disagreement?
 How do we keep it from devolving into a shouting match?

 Are We Even Supposed To Argue?

 If you think about it, arguing is how we get to the truth of something.
-If you think something is true, and I think something different is true, the only way we get to the truth is to give arguments for our positions.
+If you hold a position, and I think something different is true, the only way we get to the truth is to give arguments for our side.
 Let’s say every time you eat spinach, your muscles puff up and you become super strong.
 And, let’s say that every time your sister eats spinach, she gets sick and breaks out in hives.
 You think eating spinach makes people strong and she thinks eating spinach makes people sick.
 You can’t both be right.
 So, you need to argue/discuss/defend/debate/make the case for your position to try and come to the truth.
 In this case, the truth may not even be either one of your conclusions.
 But, you can’t discover it until you give arguments for your position.

 How Should Christians Argue?